inveniosoftware/invenio/docs/invenio-modules.rst

 MANIFEST.in
 +++++++++++
-This file lists all the interested files in the sub-folders.
+This file lists all the files included in the sub-folders.
 This file should be updated before the first commit.
 See the :ref:`install-run-and-test` section.

 run-tests.sh
 ++++++++++++
-This is used to run a list of tests locally, to be sure that your module works as you wish.
+This is used to run a list of tests locally, to make sure that your module works as intended.
 It will generate the documentation, run *pytest* and do other checks.

 docs folder